PravusJSB/DCS-World-Lua-resources/README.md

 Code in here may be untested, require tweaking and assumes you have a basic to good working knowledge of Lua to implement however, the solutions will be specific DCS, out of the box thinking and hopefully will be high performing and unique.

 I may or may not provide support in this early stage.

+To use:

+in the Mission Editor do the following to load in any one of the scripts.
+Most are free of dependencies but some like the spawn manager require one of the others;

+  ----- Place below in mission file as DOSCRIPT
+  -- pcall(loadfile,pcall(loadfile, <INSERT FILE LOCATION HERE> ))()